8th (Service) Battalion Lincolnshire Regiment: The Battle of Loos - 25/27 September 1915

 The 8th Lincolns (Lieut.-Colonel H. E. Walters) were part of the 63rd Brigade (Brigadier-General N.T.
 Nickalls), 21st Division (Major-General Forestier-Walker) from XI Corps (Lieutenant-General R.C.B.
 Haking).
 They formed part of the General Reserve.
 The 21st Division had no previous experience of warfare.
 It should be remembered the 8th Lincolns had only landed in France on 10 September - just a fortnight before the Battle of Loos.

 A long and really arduous march took place which led the Battalion to the front and their first engagement of the war.
 Starting on the evening of 20/21 September the route led them from Watten via Bayenghem, Racquingham, Norrent Fontes, Cauchy, Nieux les Mines, Vermelles, the pit head Fosse 7 and finally beyond Loos.
 The Brigade's objective was Annay about 1 ½ miles beyond the German's second line of defence.

-They marched mostly through the night and camped during the day.
-It was cold and wet, pouring with rain, and the noise of the guns and bombardment kept the men awake.
-As they got closer to the front the advance was painfully slow.
+Most of the time, they marched at night and tented during the day.
+The men were kept awake by the sound of the guns and bombardment in the chilly, wet, and pouring rain.
+The advance was agonizingly slow as they neared the front.
 The roads were jam-packed with wagons, ambulances, walking wounded and German prisoners.
 The 8th Lincolns soon came under long-range shell-fire from heavy artillery.
 Tired, wet through and hungry they continued their painfully slow march toward Loos.
 They were carrying full equipment, including their greatcoats which became even heavier with the rain.

 When the Battalion eventually reached the battle zone the advance was extremely difficult and tortuous.
 It was pitch dark, they had to cross the old British front-line and then the smashed German original front-line trenches.
 The frontline was littered with the dead and dying.
 They marched to the sound of rifle and machine-gun fire, the screaming of dying men, shells and loud explosions.